Soy Allergy Diet

 are classified as a legume.
 Other foods in the legume family are navy, kidney, string,

 black, and pinto beans.
-Also chickpeas (garbanzo beans), lentils, carob, licorice,
+Also chickpeas (garbanzo beans), lentils, peas, carob, licorice,

 and peanuts.
-Sensitivity to one legume can often be linked to sensitivity to another
+Sensitivity to one legume can sometimes be linked to sensitivity to another

 The Food Allergen Labeling and Consumer Protection Act (FALCPA) is a law that requires